ibrahimahmed1998/CerCal/README.md

 # Application Name:
 <b><ul>CerCal</ul></b>

+# App Summary :

+this is Certificate Calculator app for banking sector not just a calculator it designed to predict if there is a new certificate what will be it’s interest per month depends on how much money the client have help people to know interest of their certificate

 # Description:

 <b><ul><li> this is Certificate Calculator CRUD App for banking sector</li>
    <li> User Can : Add New Certificate </li>
    <li> Edit on Certificate Ratio </li>